ClickUp vs Basecamp: Which Project Tool Fits Your Team? (2026)

 ClickUp

 ClickUp gives teams more ways to visualize work than nearly any competitor.
 List, Board, Gantt, Calendar, Timeline, Workload, Table, Mind Map, Whiteboard, Map, Activity, Team, and Box views are all available depending on plan.
-Tasks support custom fields (text, numbers, dropdowns, formulas, relationships), custom statuses, custom task types, multiple assignees, priorities, dependencies, milestones, time estimates, checklists, and subtasks.
+Tasks support custom fields (text, numbers, dropdowns, formulas, relationships), custom statuses, custom task types, multiple assignees, priorities, 4 dependency types (finish-to-start, start-to-start, finish-to-finish, start-to-finish), milestones, time estimates, checklists, and subtasks with unlimited nesting.
 Goals track OKRs.
 Portfolios provide oversight across projects.
 Sprint management includes points, velocity tracking, and burndown charts.

 The automation engine supports 100 rules on Free, 500 on Unlimited, and unlimited on Business.
 Enterprise gets up to 250,000 monthly executions.